→←Athletes→Grace Brown

 In 2024, Brown made it four career national titles in the time trial.
 She then confirmed her promise in the classics by winning Liège-Bastogne-Liège, becoming the first Australian woman to win one of the prestigious races traditionally referred to as the ‘Monuments’.

 After announcing she would retire at the end of the year, Brown won the gold medal in the individual time trial at the Paris 2024 Olympic Games.
 In doing so, she became the first Australian woman to medal in the Olympic ITT, and the first Australian (man or woman) to win gold in that event.
+She also competed in the road race.

-Other results have included back-to-back GC wins at the Bretagne Ladies Tour, a solo victory at Grand Prix du Morbihan, and stage wins at the Ceratizit Challenge by La Vuelta, the Women’s Tour, and Tour of Scandinavia.
+Other results included back-to-back GC wins at the Bretagne Ladies Tour, a solo victory at Grand Prix du Morbihan, and stage wins at the Ceratizit Challenge by La Vuelta, the Women’s Tour, and Tour of Scandinavia.

 Club: St Kilda Cycling Club